cocoychris/andrash-portfolio/frontend/public/pages/skill_node_js.md

 - The `FieldDef` module, which can be used to define a data structure and validate the data type and value of each field at runtime.
 Since TypeScript only performs static type checking at compile time, this module is useful for dynamic type checking at runtime.
   - See the source code: [FieldDef.ts](https://github.com/cocoychris/andrash-portfolio/blob/master/frontend/src/lib/data/FieldDef.ts)
 - The `CLICore` module, which allows users to create a set of custom commands and execute them by sending a command string to the server.
 Each command is implemented as a JavaScript function.
 The command string is parsed and converted into a function call, with the result returned to the client.
 This module is utilized in the ARP project to implement a web-based command-line interface, enabling users to manage and run robots from the web browser.

-- The `Logger` module, which logs messages to the console and writes them to a log file in HTML format with syntax highlighting.
-- The `ConfigFile` module, which loads and saves configuration data to a JSON file.
 - The `Table` module, which reads `xlsx` and `csv` files and allows users to manipulate the data like a mini database.
 It provides type checking, data validation, indexing, sorting, merging, filtering, and more.
+- The `Logger` module, which logs messages to the console and writes them to a log file in HTML format with syntax highlighting.
+- The `ConfigFile` module, which loads and saves configuration data to a JSON file automatically when the data is modified.
 - And more...

 ## Source Code on GitHub